 Total capital expenditures for 1999 are estimated to be \$131 million including \$30 million for Project 2000 and \$85 million for the Chicago project.
 Approximately \$37 million of the capital expenditures for the Chicago project is for construction completed in 1998.
 An additional \$16 million of 1999 capital expenditures is planned for renewals and replacements of the existing facilities.
-Northern Border Pipeline anticipates funding its 1999 capital expenditures primarily by borrowing under the pipeline's credit agreement and using internal resources.
+Northern Border Pipeline anticipates funding its 1999 capital expenditures primarily by borrowing on the pipeline credit agreement and using internal sources.